 The Seattle Aquarium’s Ocean Pavilion will help tell the ocean’s story in new and unforgettable ways—inspiring awe and conservation action for guests of all ages.
 Watch our video to hear why world-renowned marine biologist and oceanographer Dr. Sylvia Earle is excited about the project.

-The Ocean Pavilion is set to open in summer 2024.
+The Ocean Pavilion will open on Thursday, August 29, 2024.

 The Seattle Aquarium is a 501(c)3 tax-exempt organization and your donation is tax-deductible within the guidelines of U.S. law.
 Our tax ID is 91-1189249.
 To claim a donation as a deduction on your U.S. taxes, please keep your email donation receipt as your official record.
 We’ll send it to you upon successful completion of your donation.